lencap/vm/README.md

 # VirtualBox Tools
 A small utility to better manage [VirtualBox](https://www.virtualbox.org/) [CentOS](https://www.centos.org/) virtual machines from the __macos__ command line.
 This `vm` utility is very similar to [`VBoxManage`](https://www.virtualbox.org/manual/ch08.html), but way simpler.
-It's like having a dedicated Vagrant programm for only managing Linux CentOS VMs.
+It's like having a dedicated Vagrant program for only managing Linux CentOS VMs.

-Included here is the original Bash version or posterity.
+All leaving around original Bash version for posterity.

-There's a __C__ language version being developed, to learn more about VirtualBox C Program bindings.
-See `c` folder.
+There is also a __C__ language version being developed, to learn more about VirtualBox C Program bindings.
+See [c folder](https://github.com/lencap/vboxtools/tree/master/c).

 TODO:
 * Say how the utility aims to __not__ rely on VirtualBox Guest Addition, by using a small 1MB secondary disk to temporarily store the VM Name and IP address during during provisioning and to manage it.